apollographql/apollo-client/docs/source/meteor.md

 }
 ```

+### Query batching

+`meteor/apollo` gives you a `BatchedNetworkInterface` by default thanks to `createMeteorNetworkInterface`.
+This interface is meant to reduce significantly the number of requests sent to the server.

+In order to get the most out of it, you can attach a `dataloader` to every request to batch loading your queries (and cache them!).

+Here are some great resources to help you integrating query batching in your Meteor application:
+- About batched network interface:
+  - [Apollo Client documentation](http://dev.apollodata.com/tools/graphql-tools/connectors.html#DataLoader-and-caching), the official documentation explaining how it works and how to set it up.
+  - [Query batching in Apollo](https://dev-blog.apollodata.com/query-batching-in-apollo-63acfd859862), an article from the Apollo blog with more in depth explanation.
+- About Dataloader:
+  - Apollo's [Graphql server documentation](http://dev.apollodata.com/tools/graphql-tools/connectors.html#DataLoader-and-caching), get to know how to setup `dataloader` in your server-side implementation.
+  - [Dataloader repository](https://github.com/facebook/dataloader), a detailed explanation of batching & caching processes, plus a bonus of a 30-minute source code walkthrough video.

 ### Deployment

 It is _strongly_ recommended to explictly specify the `ROOT_URL` environment variable of your deployment.
 The configuration of the Apollo client and GraphQL server provided by this package depends on a configured `ROOT_URL`.
 Read more about that in the [Meteor Guide](https://guide.meteor.com/deployment.html#custom-deployment).